pySTEPS/pysteps.github.io/index.md

 The focus is on **probabilistic nowcasting of radar precipitation fields**, but pySTEPS is designed to allow a wider range of uses.

+You can find the pysteps package on github.com: https://github.com/pySTEPS/pysteps.
+Also checkout [this overview poster](https://www.researchgate.net/publication/332781022_pysteps_-_a_Community-Driven_Open-Source_Library_for_Precipitation_Nowcasting).

 ## Documentation

 The pysteps documentation is available on Read the Docs